ShumilinDmA/Projects_and_competitions/README.md

 # Projects_and_competitions
-Small projects and competitions notebooks
+Small projects and competition notebooks